syncfusion-content/wpf-docs/wpf/Navigation-Drawer/Commands-and-events.md

 ## Closed event

-You can perform an operation after closing the DrawerView panel using the `Closed` event.
 This `Closed` event get triggered after the DrawerView panel is Closed in SfNavigationDrawer.
+It can perform an operation after closing the DrawerView panel using the `Closed` event.

 {% tabs %}
 {% highlight xml %}